Your business is missing out on the SEO benefits of structured data.

 - Creative works

 Each class of data uses different properties depending on the type of item.
-For example, if you wanted to provide more detail about a “book,” which is a “creative work,” you could add the book’s title, ISBN, author’s name, and other data.
+For example, if you wanted to provide more detail about a “book,” a “creative work,” you could add the book’s title, ISBN, author’s name, and other data.

-Other common use cases include:
+Other everyday use cases include:

 - Blogs: If you write a blog, you can use schema to inform Google about your logo, the website’s name, and other data about the posts and other articles.